joeferner/node-portaudio/README.md

 ### error: 'PaStreamCallbackFlags' has not been declared

+Try installing "libasound-dev" package.
+See (http://portaudio.com/docs/v19-doxydocs/compile_linux.html).
+Then try rebuilding.

-Try building and installing portaudio from source (http://www.portaudio.com/download.html).
+If that doesn't fix it try building and installing portaudio from source (http://www.portaudio.com/download.html).
 I've compiled node-portaudio with pa_stable_v19_20111121.tgz and was successful on Ubunutu.

 ### No Default Device Found